 – John Lubbock

-As the upcoming school year quickly approaches, we have gathered supply lists for each grade or class to eliminate the guess work of what will be needed for the school year.
+We have gathered supply lists for each grade to eliminate the guess work of what will be needed for the school year.
 As you begin to purchase supplies, make sure to keep this checklist handy to make your back-to-school shopping as easy as 1, 2, 3!

 School supply lists for all grades will be provided over the summer.

 A perfect summer day is when the sun is shining, the breeze is blowing, the birds are singing,

 – James Dent